google/badwolf/docs/command_line_tool.md

 };
 ```

-The endpoint will execute each of the statements in order and return and array
+The endpoint will execute each of the statements in order and return an array
-of JSON formated objects, one for each query.
+of JSON formatted objects, one for each query.
 For the above example you should
 get the following JSON on a newly started server:

 ```